 Grazing boards are my favorite way to entertain.
 Scratch that.
 They're my favorite way to eat!
-There is just something about sharing a big platter of favorite foods with the people I love.
+Weather it's Italian-style, 4th of July themed, or this breakfast version, there is just something about sharing a big platter of favorite foods with the people I love.

 And now...this smoked salmon situation, which is a great one to serve as an appetizer or for brunch (just add a few easy boiled eggs).

 Here's the deal with this smoked salmon platter, takes the idea of bagel and lox to a whole new level of delicious...plus, a platter is much more sharable than a bagel!
 (But if you're really in the mood for an option closer to lox and bagels, check out my smoked salmon sandwich with feta and a crunchy root vegetable topping.)

 You've got your smoked salmon (or lox), cream cheese (in my case, I used homemade labneh), red onions, and capers, which are the usual suspects to make a classic bagel with lox.